Nakhon Nayok province: History

 The city of Nakhon Nayok dates back to the Dvaravati Kingdom, probably founded in the 11th century.
 Ruins from this time are visible at Mueang Boran Dong Lakhon south of the modern city.
 Originally named Mueang Lablae, the name "Nakhon Nayok" was assigned to it in 1350, when it became a garrison town of the Ayutthaya kingdom protecting the eastern boundary.

 On 1 January 1943 the government downgraded Nakhon Nayok province and combined it with Prachinburi province, except for Ban Na district which became part of Saraburi province.
 On 9 May 1946 the province was re-established.

 Symbols

 The provincial seal shows an elephant holding an ear of rice with its trunk.
 This symbolizes fertile rice fields, as well as the forests with numerous elephants.
 In the background two piles of straw, trees, and clouds symbolizing the natural beauty of the province.

 The provincial tree and flower is the silk cotton tree (Cochlospermum religiosum).
+The provincial aquatic life is the red tailed tinfoil (Barbonymus altus).